LimelightVision/LimelightDocs/docs/apriltags_in_2d.rst

 AprilTags are tracked using the "tx", "ty", and "ta" values in NetworkTables, just like standard retroreflective targets!
 No code changes are required to upgrade a retroreflective tracking robot to apriltags.

 Do not feel pressured to use the more advanced features in the "Advanced" pages unless you know you need them.
 Many of the very best teams in FRC use the simplest techniques available to maximize reliability and speed.
-Many ChiefDelphi and FRC Discord users like to give the impression that you must use the most advanced software possible to win events, but this is simply not true.
+If you frequent Discord, CD, and regionals with elite teams, you may get the impression that you need the most advanced software possible to win events, but this is simply not true.

+Our message to many of the teams we help is "It's ok to do the simple thing."

 To configure an AprilTag pipeline, first access the Limelight web interface at <http://IPADDRESS:5801> or http://10.te.am.11:5801 for FRC teams.
 Use the Limelight Finder tool from our Downloads page to find your Limelight's IP address.